SongTrees YAMA Project: visit http://www.songtrees.com

 Through exploring people’s deep musical memories, research gleaned is being used as a communicative tool globally.
 The production of culture specific DVD’s and CD’s will benefit the inherent medical, educational, musical and social strands of this Project.

-Through populating an attractive, fun website with music downloads, partner schools and organisations in this country and abroad are able to transcend culture and nationality.
+Through populating an attractive, fun website with music downloads, partner organisations in this country and abroad will be able to transcend culture and nationality.
 This interactive learning tool is being developed with sponsors alongside educational, musical, technological, intergenerational social and medical experts.

 The SongTrees methodology has been used successfully in the UK, Europe and USA and works in close partnership with leading musicians, medics, sociologists, scientists and artists to bridge diverse communities together through musical memory to enhance learning, family music-making, leadership skills and cultural identity, promoting healthy lifestyle principles to the young.